Attention Deficit Disorder / Attention Deficit Hyperactivity Disorder (ADD/ADHD)

 Causes and Risk Factors of ADD/ADHD

 - Environmental Issues – Many children with ADD/ADHD are brought up in a chaotic environment.
 Environments without structure and stability are likely to cause ADD/ADHD symptoms in children.
-Modifying these components of environment can help manage symptoms of ADD/ADHD.
+Modifying these environment components can help manage symptoms of ADD/ADHD.

 ADD and ADHD Treatment